Alan052918/learn_cpp/README.md

 # learn_cpp

 This is a repository for my C++ learning journey.
-Packages can be build with [Bazel](https://bazel.build), content loosely follows [cppreference.com](https://en.cppreference.com/w/cpp).
+Packages can be build with [Bazel](https://bazel.build).
+Content loosely follows [cppreference.com](https://en.cppreference.com/w/cpp).

 ```bash
 # build and run meta (metaprogramming) package